An accessible version of the Searchable Fields table is available below.

 |Field Name||Label||Search Examples & Explanation|

-Searches for keywords in the body of the article.
+Searches for keywords in the citation and abstract.

 Locates the occurrence of search words in the title of the article.

 Looks for the eight digit International Standard Serials Number (ISSN), where available.
 Hyphens are optional.